Music forms a critical part of our curriculum. Pupils have the opportunity to learn an instrument, compose, sing and develop notational knowledge.

 - iRock opportunities are available from Reception upwards, children work with specialist teachers to form small bands, these bands perform to the school on a regular basis (these sessions are funded by parents/carers).

 - Piano lessons are available for pupils who are Year 3 and above (these lessons are funded by parent/carers)

 - School concerts – Twice a year there is a school concert, this is a showcase for many aspects of the musical life of the school.
 Concerts include aspects of whole school singing, choir performances and class instrumental performance.

 updated January 2021

-For information about piano lessons, please contact the schools office.
+For information about piano lessons, please contact the school office.